kaliop/twig-express/README.md

     `php --server localhost:8000 twigexpress.phar`.
 3. Load `http://localhost:8000/` in a web browser to browse files.<br>
     Any file ending in `.twig` will be interpreted as a Twig template.

-### ⚠ Do not use TwigExpress in production

-We recommend using TwigExpress for:

-1.  discovering (or play with) Twig;
-2.  building HTML prototypes with Twig, CSS and JS.

 Adding content